Lawrence Anini: Arrest

 On December 3, 1986, he was caught at a house in Benin City between 2nd and 3rd East Circular Road in the company of a girlfriend.
 His girlfriend was said to have betrayed him.
-Anini was shot in the leg, transferred to a military hospital.
+His friends were arrested while he was shot in the leg, transferred to a military hospital.
 Several days after he was shot in the leg, one of his legs was amputated.
 The country's military leader, Ibrahim Babangida, demanded a speedy trial.
-Anini was convicted of most of his charges and was executed on March 29, 1987.
+Anini was convicted of most of his charges and was executed on March 29, 1987 in Benin city.